Rutgers Global Grants

 Questions may be directed to Afia Asamoah, Program Coordinator, Rutgers Global, at grants@global.rutgers.edu.

-The International Collaborative Research Grants support international research, projects, and programs initiated by faculty with scholars around the world.
+The International Collaborative Research grants support international research, projects, and programs initiated by faculty with scholars around the world.
 The aim is to promote collaborative and inter-institutional research and scholarship with existing or new international partners.
 Successful proposals will outline a collaborative research project that makes a significant contribution to advancing a particular field of study.
 Proposals should focus on topics that have international and/or global implications, understanding of which is advanced by the proposed collaboration with partners.
 Proposals must be a collaboration between Rutgers faculty and faculty/programs from a foreign institution.
 Funds will be available for a one- or two-year time period, as requested by the applicant(s) in the proposal.
+Proposals will be considered for projects with collaborations in all countries, however, special priority will be given for those projects that include collaborators from South Korea, India and Ghana.

 This grant does not support short-term lecturing or attendance at international conferences or symposia.